vtsykun/cron-bundle/README.md

 ##  Quick Usage

-You can use `AsCron` attribute for autoconfigure.
+You can use `AsCron` or `AsPeriodicTask` attribute for autoconfigure.

 ```php
 <?php declare(strict_types=1);